collective/collective.searchandreplace/README.rst

 New in version 2.0, product has been completely refactored and brought up to date for use with Plone 4.

-The collective.searchandreplace product was initally built for use with eduCommons by Novell, inc. It is currently maintained by enPraxis (http://enpraxis.net).
+The collective.searchandreplace product was initally built for use with eduCommons by Novell, inc, later improved by EnPraxis.
+It is currently maintained by Maurits van Rees.